oraschewski/pRocESsor/README.md

 pRocESsor was developed to handle profiling data acquired with a mobilized Autonomous phase-sensitive Radio Echo Sounder (ApRES), in the following referred to as mobile pRES.
 Currently, the main application of pRocESsor is to improve the imaging of englacial stratigraphy recorded with a mobile pRES using Layer-optimized SAR processing. pRocESsor is implemented with a modular approach, enabling to include other applications and acquisition methods of the ApRES.

 The processing method is detailed in:
   Oraschewski et al. (2024) Layer-optimized SAR processing with a mobile phase-sensitive radar: a proof of concept for detecting the deep englacial stratigraphy of Colle Gnifetti, Switzerland/Italy.
-The Cryosphere.
+The Cryosphere [preprint: https://doi.org/10.5194/egusphere-2023-2731].

 **Author:**
 Falk Oraschewski